 - Keep cultured marble away from flames or direct heat.
 Use coasters and placemats to protect your marble surface.

 - If you're looking for a more scratch-resistant material, opt for sintered stone furniture.

 Buy Reliable Furniture

-When buying your next piece of furniture, make sure to understand what's on the material and how to take care of it to keep your space beautiful and ultimately functional.
-Before checking out an item from your favourite furniture store, make sure you align your lifestyle with your furniture choice.
+When purchasing your next piece of furniture, make sure you understand the material and how to care for it in order to keep your space looking beautiful and ultimately functional.
+Before checking out an item from your favourite furniture store, align your lifestyle with your furniture choice.
 Although it's easy to be lured by a gorgeous glass table, for example, it may be more practical to choose a safer one that you can easily maintain and protect from potential damage, especially when you have kids or pets.

 Quick DeliveryColman II Coffee TableRegular price $399.00 $399.00

 Quick DeliveryKassia Marble Coffee TableRegular price $849.00 $849.00